dirty-diode said: Is this blog related to this is innocent privilege?

 These people try to troll the social justice movement but they are really only trolling themselves.

-vulpixilate asked: I'm honestly just curious about this and I really do not mean to offend, but do you go swimming sometimes?
+vulpixilate said: I'm honestly just curious about this and I really do not mean to offend, but do you go swimming sometimes?
 Like, to the beach or at a pool on a hot summer's day?
 Thanks and I'm sorry if this was an offensive question.

 I never learned how to swim, or I did, in primary school, but it’s been so long since then that I don’t remember how.
 I also live in the United Kingdom, so I have never had the opportunity to experience a hot summer’s day or go to the beach.
 Since your icon (Tardis at the time of writing) is from a shit British TV show for children I’m sure you’ll understand why this is.